aarons-talks/2020-07-11-GoWayFest/README.md

 # Welcome, Gopher!

+This code and the slides are for my talk at [GoWayFest 2020](https://goway.io/).

-To see slides, make sure you have [caddy v1](https://caddyserver.com/v1/) and run this:
+To see slides, make sure you have [caddy](https://caddyserver.com) installed and run this:

 ```console
 $ cd slides